bishan20/Chat-system_golang/README.md

 ### Message Endpoints

-- `GET /v1/messages`: Retrieves a list of messages.
+- `POST /v1/messages`: Retrieves a list of messages.
 This endpoint is used to fetch a list of messages.

 - `PATCH /v1/messages`: Updates a message.
 This endpoint is used to edit or modify an existing message.